DragonRidersUnite/book/src/12-ship-it.md

 Releasing your game is a process that has only gotten easier and easier over time.
 One of the coolest things about DragonRuby GTK is that you can build your game for the web, Linux, Windows, and macOS with one command.

 We'll release _Target Practice_ on [itch.io](https://itch.io/), an open marketplace for distributing your game.
-You can share your games for free on Itch or sell them.
+You can share your games for free on itch.io or sell them.
 The HTML version will even be able to be played in the browser.
-So go ahead and sign up for an Itch account.
+So go ahead and sign up for an itch.io account.

 ## Prep for Release